MedAI Dialog Corpus (MEDIC): Zero-Shot Classification of Doctor and AI Responses in Health Consultations: Introduction

 Understanding the differences between AI-generated text and original doctor responses is essential to effectively leverage AI systems in healthcare settings and to ensure that patients receive the most appropriate and reliable ME and guidance.
-Analysis of the rephrased doctor's response exhibited a remarkable ability to seamlessly replace medical terminologies and vocabularies, resulting in text that closely resembled human-generated responses.
+In the rephrased doctor's response, medical terminologies and vocabularies were seamlessly replaced, producing text that closely resembled human-generated text.
 This finding poses a significant challenge in accurately detecting the source of the text.
 Addressing this concern requires the development of robust and sophisticated methods for source attribution and contextual comprehension.
-By fine-tuning ML models and improving model training, we can detect and classify machine-generated responses, and patients can benefit from the distinctive expertise and empathy that human doctors provide.~\emph{To establish a baseline for our task, we evaluated the capability of pre-trained language models to perform zero-shot classification effectively and identify the sources of text within the corpus}.
+By fine-tuning ML models and improving model training, we can detect and classify machine-generated responses, and patients can benefit from the distinctive expertise and empathy that human-doctor's provide.~\emph{To establish a baseline for our task, we evaluated the capability of pre-trained language models to perform zero-shot classification effectively and identify the sources of text within the corpus}.
 This evaluation will be conducted through three distinct experiments, without the use of specific corpus training.

 The contributions of this paper are summarized as follows: